 One of Sweden's oldest cities with one of Sweden's most beautiful castles.
 Kalmar is situated as a splendid historical oasis on the shores of the Baltic Sea, filled with attractions for the whole family.
 Here on the worn cobblestone streets, people have lived and worked since the 13th century and the city has faced many powerful kings and wars over the years.
 Today, Kalmar is a lively and popular summer town, but even though Kalmar is wonderful in the summer, there are plenty of sights and things to see and do all year round.
-We visited Kalmar during the first weekend of Advent and not only had time to discover Kalmar's historical sights, but also to experience Kalmar's fantastic Christmas fair.
+We visited Kalmar during the first weekend of Advent and not only had time to discover many of Kalmar's sights, but also experienced Kalmar's fantastic Christmas fair.

 1. Kalmar Castle (with the Christmas fair)

 It is not possible to write about Kalmar without starting to write about the magnificent, powerful and magnificent Kalmar castle.
 During the 12th century, pirates ravaged the area and a defense tower was built to protect Kalmar.
 The tower was expanded during the 13th century and became a mighty castle and fortress.

 After many troubled years when the Kalmar Union was both created and dissolved, the castle began to take on its current appearance in the 16th century under Gustav Vasa, Erik XIV and Johan III.
 The castle was modernized and decorated by Europe's hottest artists and the result was a truly impressive Renaissance castle.
 The castle you encounter today.